shimivega/funda-app/replit.md

 ## Overview

 Funda is a Flask-based educational platform designed for grades 1-12.
-It provides a structured learning environment with live classes, video content management, and organized subject-based navigation.
-The platform focuses on four core subjects: Math, Science, English, and Life Orientation.
+It provides a structured learning environment with live classes, video content management, organized subject-based navigation, and interactive communication features.
+The platform focuses on four core subjects: Math, Science, English, and Life Orientation, with full user authentication and student-teacher interaction capabilities.

 ## User Preferences